Virtual-Coffee/VC-Community-Docs/coffees/RoomLeaders-ConversationFacilitators/README.md

 ## Guidelines once in the room

-### Intros:
+### Intro Script:

-- Give a reminder for hand raising:
+#### Introduce yourself and give instructions:

+- Hi, I'm {your name}, and I'll be your room leader today.
+We have {name} as our notetaker today as well.
+We always start with introductions, so you'll say your name, and if you want: where you’re from, what you do, and then your answer to {random question}

+- _If the group is small, you can popcorn or call on participants - your call._

-- We love the conversation here.
+- While you're thinking about the answer to our random question, I'll go over some of the considerations for our small group conversation.
+We love the conversation here.
 If no one else is talking we encourage you to participate.
 If the conversation is energized, use the hand raise option to let us know that you want to go next.
-The moderators will try to keep track of this, but also feel free to point out if someone has raised their hand and the moderator missed it.
-To access the hand raise button, click on either the participants tab or the reactions options--depending on your zoom version.
+I'll try to keep track of this, but also feel free to point out if someone has raised their hand and I missed it.
+To access the handraise button, click on either the participants tab or the reactions options--depending on your zoom version.
 Just a reminder, you have to lower your hand manually.
-- It's perfectly acceptable to be quiet, to be more a listener, to keep your camera off; we want this to be a welcoming space and for people to participate in ways that feel comfortable.
+- We want this to be a welcoming space and for everyone to participate in the ways that are most comfortable for them.
+It's perfectly acceptable to be quiet, to be more a listener, to keep your camera off.
 - The chat is also a great place to ask questions if that's a more comfortable space.

   - _If a question is asked in the chat: summarize the question, mention their name to verbally bring them into the chat.
 For example: "Dan had a great question, 'How do you get started with github as a beginner?'
 Who has thoughts about this to give Dan a great starting place."_

-- Ask for a note-taker if one isn’t assigned
+- Ask for a note-taker if one isn’t assigned.

-### Introduce yourself and give instructions:

-- We always start with introductions, so say your name, if you want: where you’re from, what you do, and then your answer to {random question}
-- If the group is small, you can popcorn or call on participants - your call.

 ### After intros